|

 - Professor Tommy Koh, Ambassador-at-Large

-- Former top stockbroker Peter Lim
+- Famous retired stockbroker and billionaire investor Peter Lim

 Anglo Chinese School